wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 which is part of the <a taget="_blank" href="https://run.qwiklab.com/quests/29">
 "Kubernetes in the Google Cloud" quest</a>.

+Bob Reselman's 3-day hands-on classes on Kubernetes makes use of <strong>bash scripts</strong> and sample app at
+<a target="_blank" href="https://github.com/reselbob/CoolWithKube">https://github.com/reselbob/CoolWithKube</a>

 <a name="IAC"></a>

 ## Infrastructure as code